timogilvie/EIPs/EIPS/EIP-fungible-staking-pool-standard.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
 A number of Proof-of-Stake blockchains and scaling solutions have launched tokens on Ethereum.
 To stake in one of these networks, tokens are forwarded to a smart contract which handles staking logic.
 However, when the tokens are staked, and locked in a staking smart contract, tokens lose their fungiblity and the network effects of following a widely adopted standard.
-This EIP sets a standard for fungible staking derivatives which wrap tokens in a staking smart contract.
+This EIP sets a standard for fungible staking pool which wrap tokens in a staking smart contract.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-Implementation details here.
-Is it an extension of ERC-20 or ERC-777?
+This EIP extends both ERC-721 and ERC-20 to arrive at a standard interface for fungible staking pools.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->